World of Biology

 By Karla Moeller

-Reading a scientific article can seem like a far too difficult task.
+Reading a scientific article can seem like a difficult task.
 To help get you started, we first discuss what all goes into a scientific article.
 Then, when you're ready, click on Article Dissection to see how a scientific article can be broken down into parts that are a bit easier to understand.

 By Rebecca Clark